 26. You agree that you will only camp and park within designated areas and as directed by the Promoter.
 The Promoter reserves the right to tow-away any vehicle parked outside of the designated camping area.
 Retrieval of any towed vehicles shall be at the patron’s expense.

 27. This festival is held in a place of potentially extreme weather conditions.
 Dehydration and heatstroke can both be fatal on their own, but when combined with alcohol, poor eating & sleeping habits, the potential for harm is multiplied exponentially.
-You agree to take all necessary steps to keep yourself safe; such as staying hydrated, nourished,well rested, wearing appropriate footwear and managing alcohol consumption as well as follow all directions and signage provided by the Promoter.
+You agree to take all necessary steps to keep yourself safe; such as staying hydrated, nourished, well rested, wearing appropriate footwear, abstain from risky or dangerous behaviour, managing alcohol consumption as well as follow all directions and signage provided by the Promoter.
 Please don’t forget to check on your friends as well.

-28. The Promoter does not accept any responsibility for loss or damage to your personal property.
+28. The Promoter does not accept any responsibility for loss or damage to your personal property, including any property confiscated in accordance with these Terms and Conditions.

 29. This event is a “leave no trace event”.
 Please ensure you take everything you came with and leave the environment how you found it.